cg1101/go-play/README.md

 		"Bell Labs": Vertex{
 			40.68433, -74.39967,
 		},
-		"Google": { // type name can be omited
+		"Google": { // type name can be omitted
 			37.42202, -122.08408,
 		},
 	}